Topics

 Accessibility A well-designed UI/UX takes into account accessibility, which is essential for SEO.
 Search engines favor websites accessible to all users, including those with disabilities, as they are easier for users and search engines to understand.

-User Experience Metrics For SEO
+User Experience Metrics for SEO

 Several metrics can be used to measure the user experience for SEO purposes: